jgosmann/neo2-layout-osx/README.md

 To get access to all layers, also install [Karabiner Elements](https://pqrs.org/osx/karabiner/) and import [the Neo2 complex rule set](https://pqrs.org/osx/karabiner/complex_modifications/#neo2).
-Activate the desired complex modifications (probably you want at least "Neo2 layer 4", "Neo2 layer 6", and one of the "Neo2 mod 3 and 4 keys" rules).
+Activate the desired complex modifications (probably you want at least "Neo2 mode 3 key and layer 4" and "Neo2 layer 6" rules).

 On Windows keyboards the <kbd>Cmd</kbd> and <kbd>Alt</kbd> keys are swapped compared to Apple keyboards.
 You may want switch the key assignment which can